IsoNet-cryoET/spIsoNet/tutorial/spIsoNet_v1.0_Tutorial.md

 ## 3.3 continue from previous trained model
 The single particle spIsoNet will generate a neuronal network model named xx.pt in the output folder, you can start from that model with the parameter "--pretrained_model".

-Once you start with the pretained model, you may also want to change the number of epoches to run.
-For example, the trained model is from the 10th epochs and you can train for another 10 epoch to make it equivalent to the 20 iteractions from scratch.
+Once you start with the pretrained model, you may also want to change the number of epochs to run.
+For example, the trained model is from the 10th epochs and you can train for another 10 epoch to make it equivalent to the 20 iterations from scratch.

 You can also set epochs to zero to only perform prediction without further training

 ## 3.4 Alpha weighting

-The most importent parameter that affect your result in single particle spIsoNet is alpha.
+The most important parameter that affect your result in single particle spIsoNet is alpha.
 This alpha defines the weighting between the data consistency loss and the rotational equivarient loss.
 The default value one meaning putting equal weight on the two losses.
-The larger value means more weight on the rotational equivarient loss.
+The larger value means more weight on the rotational equivariant loss.

 Empirically, the larger alpha value will results in smoother results.
 Please see the following images of corrected_half1.mrc with different alpha values.

 <p align="center"> <img src="figures/alpha.png" width="800"> </p>

 # 4. Using relion external reconstruct
 This deep-learning approach spIsoNet can be used as a regularizer in the RELION refinement process.
-In each iteration of Relion refinement, spIsoNet can be used to perform the 3D reconstruction to generate corrected map and use that map for orientation search in relion refine process.
+In each iteration of RELION refinement, spIsoNet can be used to perform the 3D reconstruction to generate corrected map and use that map for orientation search in RELION refine process.

 To achieve this, the following steps should be performed.

-## 4.1 Make sure spIsoNet is properlly installed in a conda environment.
+## 4.1 Make sure spIsoNet is properly installed in a conda environment.

 Install the required dependencies
 ```